Larry Allen: San Francisco 49ers

-Retiring
+Retirement

 On August 29, 2008, the Dallas Cowboys signed Allen to a one-day contract so he could retire as a Cowboy.
 The following day, the Cowboys placed him on the retired list.

 Career summary

 Allen was chosen as a member of the NFL's All-Decade Team for the 1990s and the 2000s.
 Also, he has been widely recognized as one of the NFL's all-time best offensive linemen, and one of the most powerful men to play the game.
 In his 14 seasons in the National Football League, he was named to the Pro Bowl 11 times, including his last as a 49er in 2006.
 He was also named All-Pro seven times, six times at guard (1995–1997, 1999–2001) and once at tackle (1998).
-With his Pro Bowl selection at tackle in 1998, he became just the third player in league history to be selected to the Pro Bowl at more than one offensive line position during his career, joining Bruce Matthews of the Houston Oilers/Tennessee Titans (guard/center) and Chris Hinton of the Atlanta Falcons/Indianapolis Colts/Minnesota Vikings (guard/tackle).
+With his Pro Bowl selection at tackle in 1998, he became just the third player in league history to be selected to the Pro Bowl at more than one offensive line position during his career, joining Bruce Matthews of the Houston/Tennessee Oilers/Titans (guard/center) and Chris Hinton of the Atlanta Falcons/Indianapolis Colts/Minnesota Vikings (guard/tackle).
 He played all but one position along the offensive line in his 11 seasons in Dallas, moving between right tackle (1994), right guard (1995–1997), left tackle (1997–1998) and left guard (1999–2003).

-During the half-time show of the Cowboys-Seahawks game, November 6, 2011, Allen, Drew Pearson and Charles Haley were inducted into the prestigious Dallas Cowboys Ring of Honor.
+During the half-time show of the Cowboys-Seahawks game, November 6, 2011, Allen, Drew Pearson, and Charles Haley were inducted into the Dallas Cowboys Ring of Honor.

 On February 2, 2013, Allen was voted into the Pro Football Hall of Fame.
+Cowboys owner Jerry Jones was his presenter at the induction ceremony.

 Personal life

-Allen resides in Danville, California.
-His son, Larry Allen Jr., played guard for the Harvard Crimson football team.
+Allen resided in Danville, California, after his retirement.
+His son, Larry Allen III, played guard for the Harvard Crimson football team.
 He was later signed by Dallas Cowboys in 2019 as an undrafted player.
-His nephew is Dakarai Allen, a professional basketball player in the NBA G League.
+His nephew is Dakarai Allen, a professional basketball player who has played in the NBA G League.

+Allen died on June 2, 2024, while on vacation with his family in Mexico, at the age of 52.
+The cause of death is currently undetermined.